katanaml/katana-skipper/README.md

 # thinking

-Machine learning made easy.
+Machine learning made easy 💗⚡

-Open source machine learning platform 💗⚡

 The following are supported: